How To Have Safe Sex On Holiday

 If you had unprotected sex on your holiday and you’re worried that you’ve come back with an unwanted souvenir, it’s important to get tested.
 Many STIs are symptomless, at least initially, so the only way to know for sure is to take a trip to your doctor or sexual health clinic.

 “STIs are viral or bacterial infections that are passed on through unprotected vaginal, oral or anal sex,” says Isabel, “make sure you tell the healthcare professional which countries you have visited as some STIs are more prevalent in some parts of the world.”

 You Can Bring Emergency Contraception In Your Carry-On

-When we conducted a survey at festivals last summer, 90% of our participants said they didn’t know how to get the morning after pill abroad.
 If you’re worried about contraceptive failure, and you don’t want to wave Google translate in a bemused pharmacist’s face, you might want to consider ordering the morning after pill in advance so you have it just in case.

 “If a condom breaks or you have unprotected sex and there is a risk of pregnancy, don’t panic,” Isabel says, “there are two types of emergency contraception: the emergency contraceptive pill (known as the morning after pill) and the intrauterine device (IUD).”

 “The name ‘morning after pill’ is misleading as it can actually be taken 3-5 days after unprotected sex (depending on the type),” she continues, “the emergency contraceptive pill can be hard to get hold of in some parts of the world, so you might want to consider taking one with you from home for peace of mind.”

 Remember, you can order ellaOne direct from ellaonedirect.co.uk for 24-hour delivery – or 12 hours if you leave packing to the last minute!